DandyLyons/NativeRegexExamples/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] If I have added a new `Regex`, have I:
+  - [ ] followed the same structure as the other `Regex` in the library.
+  - [ ] Added a literal version under the `RegexLiterals` namespace.
+  - [ ] Added a regex builder version under the `RegexBuilders` namespace.
+  - Note: I understand that it can be prohibitively time consuming and difficult to implement a Regex, let alone implement it in two very different syntaxes (literal and RegexBuilder).
+This is why I highly recommend copying and pasting your `Regex` into [swiftregex.com](https://www.swiftregex.com).
+It can immediately convert back and forth between both syntaxes.
 - [ ] I have added tests that prove my change is effective
-  - [ ] If I have added a new Regex, then it is covered by a new test suite conforming to the `RegexTestSuite` protocol.
+  - [ ] If I have added a new `Regex`, then it is covered by a new test suite conforming to the `RegexTestSuite` protocol.
+  - [ ] I have added multiple test strings.
+(See other tests for examples.)
+  - [ ] I have marked any failing tests with `withKnownIssues`
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings